shaktios/IDATT2003-BoardGame/readme.md

 ### ⚠️ TileAction Limitation

 The system supports `TileAction` logic but is limited to **one action per turn**.
-If a player lands on a special tile (e.g., `LadderAction`) that moves them to another tile with an action, **only the first action is executed** — any subsequent actions are ignored.
+If a player lands on a special tile (e.g., `LadderAction`) that moves them to another tile with an action, **only the first action is executed**, any subsequent actions are ignored.

 While recursive or iterative handling of chained actions could solve this, it was considered outside the scope of this project.